Thuja plicata: Bark

 At the right time of year, the bark is easily removed from live trees in long strips.
 It is harvested for use in making mats, rope and cordage, basketry, rain hats, clothing, and other soft goods.
 The harvesting of bark must be done with care, as stripping too much bark will kill the tree.
-To prevent this, the harvester usually only harvests from trees which have not been stripped before.
+To prevent this, the harvester usually only harvests from trees that have not been stripped before.
 After harvesting, the tree is not used for bark again, although it may later be felled for wood.
 Stripping bark is usually started with a series of cuts at the base of the tree above any buttresses, after which the bark is peeled upwards.
 To remove bark high up, a pair of platforms strung on rope around the tree are used and the harvester climbs by alternating between them for support.
 Since western redcedars lose their lower branches as all tall trees do in the rainforest, the harvester may climb 10 m or more into the tree by this method.
 The harvested bark is folded and carried in backpacks.
-It can be stored for quite some time as mold does not grow on it, and is moistened before unfolding and working.
+It can be stored for quite some time as mold does not grow on it and is moistened before unfolding and working.
 It is then split lengthwise into the required width and woven or twisted into shape.
 Bark harvesting was mostly done by women, despite the danger of climbing ten meters in the air, because they were the primary makers of bark goods.

 Today bark rope making is a lost art in many communities, although it is still practiced for decoration or art in a few places.
 Other uses of bark are still common for artistic or practical purposes.
 In recent years there has been a revival of cedar weaving in some communities, and along with it, new forms of cedar bark products.
 For example, in some recent weddings cedar roses are used to decorate the tables.